Shopware Nexus

 • Send Slack Message: Sends a message to Slack.

-• Send Shopware Email: Sends an email from your Shopware store.
+• Send Shopware email: Sends an email from your Shopware shop.

-• If: Enables conditional branching in the workflow.
+• If: Enables conditional branches in the workflow.

 • Delay: Adds a delay before continuing.